The Top UK House Names and Their Origins

 With naming your home becoming normal over the last 300 years, let's take a look at the top UK house names which are in use today and understand where they originated from.

 Scraping into the top ten list is the house name ‘Woodlands’.
 A common name for those rural properties situated in and around… you guessed it, wooded areas.
 This one doesn't leave much to the imagination, but it is a popular choice nonetheless.

 #9 | 'The Stables'

 At number nine we have ‘The Stables’.
 In some cases, the name can be traced back as far as Roman times when stables were an essential facilitator for travel and trade, commonly constructed on the outskirts of towns and villages alike.

 #8 | 'Orchard House'

-Another name inspired by nature and its surroundings, Orchard House is a typical British name for a home, giving the vision of apple trees, green grass and a beautiful countryside setting.
+Another name inspired by nature and its surroundings, Orchard House is a typically British name for a home, giving the vision of apple trees, green grass, and a beautiful countryside setting.
 This name is particularly popular in the south of England, where some orchards date back over 400 years.

 #7 | 'The Barn'

 A common name for a dwelling refurbished from its original barn structure.
 Typical characteristics of converted barns tend to feature exposed internal beams and large open living areas, particularly popular with those looking to leave city life for a larger and more spacious property in the countryside.